 Maybe.
 But not in the way that you think.
 And the unbelievably cheap flights are still out there.

 Supply and Demand

-One thing is clear: Demand for travel is down.
+One thing is clear: Demand for travel is coming back.

 As with all things, one of the biggest factors behind flight prices is the simple law of supply and demand.
-Demand remains way down, so airlines have cut the supply of flights until that demand returns.
-Through winter, airlines continue to drop routes and cut frequencies left and right.
-For months, airlines were running at just 20% of their normal operations – or less.
-While that has slowly returned, it’s nowhere near back to normal because travel demand remains low.
+Demand disappeared as the pandemic first struck last year, forcing airlines to cut the supply of flights until it returned.
+Airlines dropped routes and cut frequencies, running just 20% of their normal operations – or less.

 We’re betting on more flight deals like this one.
-Get them by trying Thrifty Traveler Premium today for only $5.99 a month!
+Get them by trying Thrifty Traveler Premium today.

 And it’s safe to assume they’ll do the same once it’s over.
 That means we think you can count on some astonishing sales in the future.